 For One-Year, Non-Renewable Award Recipients

 Students’ progress will be checked at the end of the fall semester.
 If at that time, the recipient is not meeting the criteria as outlined above and on the award letter, the student will be placed on probationary scholarship status.
-Students will be required to meet with the Scholarship Coordinator no later than the 3rd class day of the spring semester.
+Students will be required to meet with the Scholarship Coordinator before the second payment can be released.
 Failure to meet with the Scholarship Coordinator will result in the termination of the student’s CNS scholarship, and the spring payment will be rescinded.

 For Multi-Year and/or Renewable Award Recipients

 Students’ progress will be checked at the end of the each semester.
 If at that time, the recipient is not meeting the criteria as outlined above and on the award letter, the student will be placed on probationary scholarship status.
-Students will be required to meet with the Scholarship Coordinator no later than the 3rd class day of the upcoming semester.
-Recipient must agree to probationary terms as discussed with the Scholarship Coordinator in order to receive the next payment.
+Recipient must meet with the Scholarship Coordinator and agree to probationary terms in order to receive the next payment.
 Probationary terms may include required Residence Hall Study Group attendance, seeking tutoring via the Sanger Learning Center and mandatory attendance at a minimum number of office hours per week.
 If the student fulfills the agreed upon terms and meets the scholarship criteria at the end of the probationary semester, the scholarship will be continued and probationary status will be lifted.
 However, if the student either does not agree to the probationary terms or does not meet the agreed upon probationary terms at the end of the probationary semester, the student’s CNS scholarship will be rescinded.

-*Some multi-year awards are contingent upon the student’s participation in the Dean’s Scholars Honors Program.
-If so, scholarship recipients must also comply and meet the terms of the program in order to continue to receive their scholarship funds.
-Dismissal from the Dean’s Scholars Honors Program will result in the termination of the award.
+*Some multi-year awards are contingent upon the student’s participation in one of the College’s honors programs (please refer to the original award letter).
+In this case, scholarship recipients must also comply and meet the terms of the program in order to continue to receive their scholarship funds.
+Dismissal from the honors program may result in the termination of the award.